Invited Speakers

 As 5G networks expand into the millimeter-wave (mmWave) spectrum and emerging 6G technologies begin to utilize terahertz (THz) frequencies, it is becoming increasingly important to establish scientifically grounded exposure limits for these higher-frequency bands.
 Achieving this goal requires both experimental and computational (in silico) studies to generate reliable data on the potential biological effects of mmWave and THz radiation.
 This presentation examines how electromagnetic radiation in the mmWave and THz ranges interacts with the human body and reviews the current state of research in this field.
 The design, development, and implementation of a 26 GHz mmWave exposure system are described, along with insights from experimental work conducted at the Australian Synchrotron and Swinburne University.
 In addition, 3D computational models developed using advanced simulation software are presented to investigate energy absorption and tissue interactions.

-Dr. Khurram Bhatti
+Khurram Bhatti

-Deputy Director Research & Impact
+Associate Professor and Deputy Director of Research & Impact at the Department of Computer Science,

-Computer Science Department, University of Exeter, UK
+University of Exeter, UK

 Read More